MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P7-Setting-Up-Collisions/content.md

 An *Enumeration* is a great way to setup a custom state type.

 > [action]
-> Add the following `Enumeration` to the top of *GameScene.swift*:
+> Add the following `Enumeration` to the top of *GameScene.swift* (Outside of the GameScene class):
 >
 ```
 enum GameSceneState {
-    case Active, GameOver
+    case active, gameOver
 }
 ```
 >